johnbullnz/python-jupyter-devcontainer/README.md

 # Python Jupyter devcontainer

 Provides a devcontainer running Python 3.9 and Juptyerlab.
-Additional Python packages are managed using the poetry.
+Additional Python packages are managed using Poetry.

 ## Requirements